exercise information

 Proper Splits Allow you to Work Out More Times Per Week

-If you are one of the select few who spends 5 or 6 days in the gym every week a training split is the only way you can train your body hard for 5 or 6 days without overtraining.
+If you are one of the select few who spends 5 or 6 days in the gym every week a training split is the only way you can train your body hard for 5 or 6 days without getting overtraining syndrome.

 Using Training Splits Decrease the likelihood of Injury